 Northwest Psychoanalytic Society and Institute

-I am a Marriage and Family trained therapist.
-I believe that we are all part of community and can work together toward increased happiness, healing and feeling more connected to each other through therapeutic work.
+I am a Licensed Marriage and Family Therapy Associate.
+As a family trained therapist I believe that we are all part of community and can work together toward increased happiness, healing and feeling more connected to each other through therapeutic work.
 I believe we all have a story about who we are and how we fit into the lives we've experienced and the lives we desire.
 A person's story does not always work in their favor.
-I think our narrative is powerful and can be rewritten to provide clarity about who we are and provide a person with strength to better their achieve goals.
+I think our narrative is powerful and can be rewritten to provide clarity about who we are and provide a person with strength to better achieve their goals.

 I began working with children and their families in New England 20 years ago as a teacher and child advocate.
 I moved to Seattle 13 years ago to attend graduate school.
 While completing my degree I began working as a clinician in Community Mental Health.
 My work with adults included anxiety, depression, addiction, couples therapy, eating disorders, family of origin difficulties, parenting support and dual diagnoses.
 My work with children, youth and their families included single parenting, foster and adoptive parenting, anxiety in young children, assessment and diagnosis of learning disabilities, collaborative care with teachers, pediatricians, the legal system and extended family and caregivers.